mrakgr/The-Spiral-Language/readme.md

 else
     (failwith "string index out of bounds")
 ```
 The `string_stream` function converts the string into a stream suitable for parsing.
 The important bits are the `on_succ` and `on_fail` functions.
-By calling them we bypass the usual exception mechanism for failures and do backtracking in the parser.
+By calling them the usual exception mechanism is bypassed for failures and it is possible to do backtracking in the parser.

 Before work on the parser can start the essential elements of it need to be defined.
 What does a parser need?